haru52/clean-user-manager/README.md

 ## Overview

-User management system.
+CLI of a user management system.
 This is an example TypeScript project of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ## Requirements